 1. Take a content marketing certification course.

-At countless firms, content marketing is synonymous with SEO, so you’ll want to have a firm grasp of the concept as you seek a content manager role.
+At countless firms, content marketing is synonymous with search engine optimization or SEO, so you’ll want to have a firm grasp of the concept as you seek a content manager role.
 If you don’t know the rules of SEO, you might write content that’s not appropriately targeted or that doesn’t serve a purpose other than filling up your company’s blog.

 You’ll need to know how to carry out keyword research and use the appropriate software to find “green space” for your company’s website.
 Green space refers to keywords with low competition and high potential for serving your audience’s needs.